 - 2.4 The WCS is about finding the most sustainable way of managing Gloucestershire's waste.
 It deals with all waste streams. - 2.5 We all generate waste and we all pay for it to be dealt with.
 At present most waste in Gloucestershire is disposed of through landfill.
-This cannot continue for environmental and financial reasons.
-Landfill is bad for the environment and if the Council continues to dispose of waste in this way it is likely to be fined.
+This cannot continue.
+Landfill can have environmental impacts and if the Council continues to dispose of waste in this way it is likely to be fined.
 These fines may be passed onto the taxpayer. - 2.6 Finding an alternative, more sustainable way of dealing with our waste will benefit everybody.
 Developing policies which allocate sites or provide the criteria against which proposals can come forward is therefore a key issue.